-The Google Pixel 3a is less than half the price of most flagship smartphones, and yet it doesn’t look or feel cheap.
-That’s because Google delivers the features most users really care about, including a vivid 5.6-inch OLED display, a fantastic camera and all of the company’s clever software, for just $399.
+The Google Pixel 3a is less than half the price of most flagship phones, and yet it doesn’t look or feel cheap.
+That’s because Google delivers the features most users really care about with this device, including a vivid 5.6-inch OLED display, a fantastic camera and all of the company’s clever software, for just $399.

 There’s only one configuration of the Pixel 3a and 3a XL, with 64GB of storage and 4GB of RAM.
 Neither phone features a microSD card slot, so there’s no way to expand that limited amount of space if you fill it all up with photos and apps.
 The system itself takes up about 5GB, and once you factor in pre-installed apps, you’re looking at around 50GB of usable storage out of the box.

 Google Pixel 3a: Design